BestTimesToVisit.com Logo

 nature

-Escape the urban sprawl with an early morning trek up Wutong Mountain, Shenzhen's highest peak.
-The challenging climb rewards you with spectacular sunrise views over the city and the South China Sea, a truly invigorating start to the day.
-Pack water and wear sturdy shoes, and aim to start your ascent about 2 hours before dawn.
+Escape the urban sprawl with an invigorating hike up Wutong Mountain, Shenzhen's highest peak.
+The challenging climb is rewarded with spectacular sunrise views over the city and the South China Sea, especially magical during the cooler, clearer months of autumn.

 cultural